nicogravel/RhythmGaussianity/README.md

 2. Hidalgo VM, Letelier JC, Diaz J. **The amplitude modulation pattern of Gaussian noise is a fingerprint of Gaussianity**. https://doi.org/10.48550/arXiv.2203.16253

 Here we provide two minimal working examples.
-A *toolbox free* example using Matlab (mwe folder, *stil exploratory*), and an working example using Matlab and Fieldtrip (mwe_fieldtrip folder).
+A *toolbox free* example using Matlab for illustrative purpose (mwe folder), and a working example using Matlab and the toolbox Fieldtrip (mwe_fieldtrip folder).

+## **Example results**

-The following plots were produced for EEG data for a single subject (sampling rate: 1000Hz).
-Electrode signals from occipital-parietal electrode were re-ferenceed to the average and band-pass filtered between 8-13 Hz (using a zero-shift Butterworth oforder 4).
-The complex analytical signal was computed using the Hilbert transform on the concatenated data.
-Subsequently, the CVE, RMS envelope and Kuramoto order parameters were computed for sliding windows (24 seconds long with 90% overlap.
-This must change to 50% when scaling up the analysis to compute and groupe results across subjects).
+The following plots were obtained from EEG data for a single subject (sampling rate: 1000Hz).
+Electrode signals from five occipital and parietal electrodes were re-referenced to the global average and band-pass filtered between 8-13 Hz using a zero-shift Butterworth oforder four.
+The complex analytical signal was computed using the Hilbert transform applied to the whole time series length.
+The CVE, RMS envelope and Kuramoto order parameters were computed for sliding windows of 24 seconds length and 90% overlap (this must change to 50% when scaling up the analysis).
 No artefacts rejection was applied.
-In the following plots, the capitol leters A and B denote conditions.
-In parenthesis, the number of sliding windows for each condition.
+In the following plots, the capital leters A and B indicate arbitrary conditions.
+In parenthesis, the number of sliding windows for each condition (#).

-**RMS envelope as a function of CVE and phase coherence**
+### **RMS envelope as a function of CVE and phase coherence**

 For data normalised *across* electrodes:
 <img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/rmsenv-cve_alpha_across.png" width=50%><img src="https://github.com/nicogravel/RhythmGaussianity/blob/main/mwe_fieldtrip/kurvar-rms_alpha_across.png" width=50%>